scharlau/historical_cities/README.md

 1. Query the database to generate list of each city
 2. Query cities by range of dates
 Use [Bar chart race](https://github.com/vicrazumov/bar-chart-race) as first attempt as it looks like can use by formatting query to JSON to feed to the visualisation.
+3. Adding in the javascript meant learning more about Webpack and where files need to be located.
+Plenty to learn:
+    * JSON should go under 'public' folder to be available to the app
+    * [Adding custon JS details](https://dev.to/morinoko/adding-custom-javascript-in-rails-6-1ke6) clarifies where and how you load JS under Webpack
+    * Use Chrome to debug your JS errors - remember to clear your cache as you go along so that you see the effect of changes.
+    * Follow these instructions to [activate apache2 server on your Mac](https://websitebeaver.com/set-up-localhost-on-macos-high-sierra-apache-mysql-and-php-7-with-sslhttps) so that you can run a server to test the pages without Rails to see that everything works as it should.
+It did, with minor change to remove '/' from fetch command for JSON then worked in both Safari and Chrome after caches were cleared.
+    * Knowing it works, means we can now work on details of doing this with Rails and Ruby.

 #Version 1 - The One Table Version
 Everything goes into one table, which we can manipulate to show us interesting visualisations and details about each city.